- About Us

-When your alarm is professionally monitored, police and fire departments respond instantly to your emergency when an alarm is triggered.
+When your alarm is monitored by a home security monitoring center, police and fire departments respond instantly to your emergency when an alarm is triggered.

 Complete perimeter protection with door, window, and glass break sensors.

 Detect smoke, fire, carbon monoxide, flood, & temperature.

 View motion-activated security camera recordings and store clips in the cloud.

 Intruders sometimes cut the phone line of a home before entering as a way to disable the security system.
 This is why it's essential that your security system be able to use Wi-Fi as well as a cellular backup.
 This advanced version of home security monitoring is known as cellular alarm monitoring or a cellular security system.

 These alternative communication paths mean that your security system continues to protect your home should a burglar somehow manage to disable your phone line.
 Additionally, if you no longer need the landline, you can cancel it altogether, saving you money.

 The main advantage of a monitored system is that the burden of protection isn’t up to you.
 Professional alarm monitoring guarantees 24/7 protection of your home and family.

 Alarm monitoring enables us to immediately dispatch police, firefighters, and ambulances in an emergency.
 Plus, you can save up to 15% on your homeowners insurance.